 Prosper (Prosper Loans Marketplace, Inc. is their formal moniker) is similar to Lending Club (see my review of Lending Club).
-Prosper.com was in fact the first to peer to peer lending company in the United States, though they got a bad reputation from investors.
+Prosper.com was in fact the first to peer-to-peer (P2P) lending company in the United States, although they got an initially bad reputation from investors.

-These were the reasons why I stayed away from using their service and instead choose to invest with Lending Club.
+These were the reasons I stayed away from using their service and instead chose to invest with Lending Club.

-Now that I have under my belt three years with Lending Club and am still getting decent returns, I thought about revisiting Prosper in 2012.
+After I had under my belt more than five years with Lending Club and still getting decent returns, I thought about revisiting Prosper in 2012.
 At that time I opened an account with Prosper as an investor.

 How Has Prosper Changed?

-In July 2009, Prosper understood these problems and completely changed their underwriting process.
+In July 2009, Prosper understood the problems with their service and completely changed their underwriting process.
 Do keep this in mind when reading older reviews of Prosper.
-I’m only reviewing their service from this point forward.
-Three years later these newer loans are starting to mature and have gone through a full pay down.
+I’m reviewing their service only from that point forward.

 The results are looking pretty good.
-From the data, the returns with Prosper from this period forward are inline with the returns seen with Lending Club.
-This puts them in a much similar risk category to Lending Club notes.
-All of this makes me much more confient in trying out Prosper this time around.
+From the data, the returns with Prosper from this period forward are in line with the returns seen with Lending Club.
+This puts them in a much similar risk category to Lending Club’s notes.
+All of this makes me much more confident in trying out Prosper this time around.

 Prosper loans are just like traditional bank loans.
-It’s no mystery rates on credit cards have increased since 2009.
+It’s no mystery how much rates on credit cards have increased since 2009.
 Debtors are looking for ways to get a better rate than their local bank.
-Perhaps because many blame the economic crisis on the banks, they are also looking for non-bank alternative for loans.
+Perhaps because many blame the economic crisis on the banks, they are also looking for non-bank alternatives for loans.
 Peer-to-peer loans (Prosper included) are usually at much lower rates than credit cards.

-Loan terms of 1,3 or 5 years are an option, and people can borrow from $2,000 to $25,000.
-When applying for a loan, borrowers get a rating from AA, A – E, to HR (otherwise known a high risk).
+Loan terms of three or five years are an option, and people can borrow from $2,000 to $35,000.
+When applying for a loan, borrowers get a rating of AA, A to E, or HR (otherwise known as “high risk”).
 The higher the letter, the higher the risk and therefore a higher interest rate you must pay.
-Rates currently range from 6.59% – 35.80%.
+Rates currently range from 5.99 percent to 36 percent.
 If you’ve been a previous Prosper borrower, it’s possible your new loan will be at a lower APR.

-I also won’t go into details about how to diversificate and the possible investing risks.
+I also won’t go into details about diversification and the possible investing risks.
 These items I discussed in my Lending Club review but also apply to Prosper.

 Opening An Account